MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

 <a name="crystal"></a>
 ##### Cleaning the ATR crystal:

-* apply a few drops of isopropyl alcohol to the crystal
+* apply a few drops of isopropyl alcohol to a Kimwipe
-* wipe with Kimwipe
+* wipe with wetted portion of the Kimwipe, starting in the center and working outwards
+* using a dry portion of the Kimwipe, or a new Kimewipe, dry the crystal and surrounding area

 __Negative features in an ATR spectrum indicate the crystal was not clean during background collection__